 Inviting users to your team

-To begin adding other team members, visit the My account page via the nav menu on the left.
+To begin adding other team members, visit the My account page, accessed by clicking on the Gearset icon in the top right.

 You can invite users in two ways: